SAP-archive/teched2020-DAT260/exercises/ex7/README.md

-# Exercise 7 - Use a GRAPH Procedure to calculate Shortest Paths on the street network
+# Exercise 7 - Use a GRAPH Procedure to calculate Shortest Paths on the Street Network
-Once you have a GRAPH WORKSPACE defined, you can run OpenCypher queries for pattern matching workload, or create GRAPH procedures for network analysis.
-In this exercise we will create a database procedure that uses the built-in function to calculate a shortest path between a start and a end vertex, i.e. a street intersection.
+Once you have a `GRAPH WORKSPACE` defined, you can run [openCypher](https://www.opencypher.org/) queries for [pattern matching](https://help.sap.com/viewer/11afa2e60a5f4192a381df30f94863f9/2020_03_QRC/en-US/4c3ee700e7a8458baed3f1141d9380f3.html) workload, or create GRAPH procedures for network analysis.
+In this exercise we will create a database procedure that uses the built-in function to calculate a shortest path between two vertices.

 ## Exercise 7.1 Define required Table Type for the Procedure <a name="subex2"></a>
 ---
 **Create a `TABLE TYPE` that describes the output table of the procedure, containing ID, SOURCE, TARGET, EDGE_ORDER (BIGINT), and length (DOUBLE)**

 ---
 If you are familiar with HANA database procedures using SQLScript, you already know how to handle table-like results.
-A clean way to do this is by defining and using TABLE TYPES.
+A clean way to do this is by defining and using `TABLE TYPES`.
 The same approach is valid for GRAPH procedures.
+Our TABLE TYPE `TT_SPOO_EDGES` describes the structure of the path result.
+It includes the ID of the edge and the ORDER in which the edges are traversed.

 ```sql
 CREATE TYPE "DAT260"."TT_SPOO_EDGES" AS TABLE (